Adobe released Version 1.1 of

 Lightroom’s sharpening tools also get an upgrade in Version 1.1.
 The Sharpening section of the Detail panel goes from a single control slider to four sliders: Amount, Radius, Detail and Masking.

-Greater minds than I
+Greater minds than I have described the

-images, but I can testify to the fact that a single adjustment control for sharpening is generally a bad idea.
+art of sharpening images, but I can testify to the fact that a single adjustment control for sharpening is generally a bad idea.
 Lightroom 1.1’s improved sharpening tools are definitely welcome.

 In addition to these features, Lightroom 1.1 piggybacks on Camera Raw 4.1’s improved noise reduction and lens correction features, as well as added support for the latest group of digital cameras from Canon (EOS-1D Mark III), Nikon (D40x), Fuji, Olympus and others.